AR provides unparalleled views inside the human body that help surgeons make better plans for difficult procedures

 Other surgical applications for AR

 Neurosurgeons have embraced computer-aided surgery since it was invented as a way to resect the smallest volume of brain tissue possible.
-With AR, a 3D, interactive anatomic map is created that provides precise navigation.
+With AR, a 3D, interactive anatomic map is visualized that provides precise navigation.

 Current applications include neuro-oncology, neurovascular surgery, and spinal surgery as a subspecialty.
 AR is also invaluable as a tool for training neurosurgery residents and surgeons.